-- 1. To explain the most important details to know about making money through online marketing. - 2.
-To keep to the proven methods which work for me for making money and nothing else (this book won't be a long read for the sake of a long read). - 3.
+- 1. To explain the most important details of online marketing. - 2.
+To keep to the proven methods which work for me and nothing else (this book won't be a long read for the sake of a long read). - 3.
 To present the information in a way in which first time marketers can understand while giving more experienced marketers new tips and things to think about, as well.